surveysolutions/docs/content/headquarters/config/docker/index.md

 ```

 > `HQ_Headquarters__TenantName` is required env variable in this release, this setting will be optional in future
 > `HQ_ConnectionStrings__DefaultConnection` Connection String to Postgres instance.
-For parameters documentation refer to this doc: <https://www.npgsql.org/doc/connection-string-parameters.html>
+For parameters documentation refer to [documentation](https://www.npgsql.org/doc/connection-string-parameters.html)

 #### Volumes

-Docker provide quite a lot of options on how to handle persitent data - <https://docs.docker.com/storage>
+Survey Solutions has 3 usages of file system that should be persisted: interview binary data (images), asp.net core data protection keys and logs.

-To store Survey Solutions data You can map local folder to container or use [Docker Volumes](https://docs.docker.com/storage/volumes)
+Docker provide quite a lot of options on how to [handle persitent data](https://docs.docker.com/storage).
+To preserve Survey Solutions data You must map local folder into container or use [Docker Volumes](https://docs.docker.com/storage/volumes).

-When hosting in Docker aspnet core applications should manage a volume for Data Protection keys: <https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-3.1#persisting-keys-when-hosting-in-a-docker-containe>
+When hosting in Docker, aspnet core applications should manage a volume for Data Protection keys: <https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-3.1#persisting-keys-when-hosting-in-a-docker-containe>.

 Use following volume map to handle: `dataprotection:/root/.aspnet/DataProtection-Keys`, where `dataprotection` is a volume name.